Mandeep Dhillon

-Mandeep Dhillon (born 21 December 1990) is a British actress who has appeared in stage, television, film and radio productions, including the BBC Three comedy series Some Girls and Fried.
+Mandeep Dhillon (born 21 December 1990) is a British actress and singer who has appeared in stage, television, film and radio productions, including the BBC Three comedy series Some Girls and Fried.
 She featured in the British romantic comedy Finding Fatimah in 2017, and as Constable Lizbyet Corwi in The City and the City in 2018.
 She also appears as Sandy in the Netflix Original dark-comedy After Life, having previously worked with Ricky Gervais in David Brent: Life on the Road.
-Since 2021, she has starred in the American crime television series CSI: Vegas.
+From 2021 to 2024 she appeared as a main character in the American crime television series CSI: Vegas.
+In 2025, she was cast in the British gangster series MobLand.